stephaneVercouillieBMID/slate/source/index.html.md

 ### Extracting a successful Token response

-If the Token request has been sucessfully validated we will return an HTTP 200 OK response including ID and Access tokens as in the example aside:
+If the token request has been sucessfully validated we will return an HTTP 200 OK response including ID and Access Tokens as in the example aside:

 ```http--inline
 HTTP/1.1 200 OK